GeekPMChang/csp_training/README.md

 # csp_training
 Training and exercise for CCF CSP
 CSP is a really hard road.
-USING this project to sigh up my challenge road.
+USING this project to sign up my challenge road.